Weekly News Digest: Murals and Macro Tutorials

 Digest updates

 It’s been a week of high culture and low effort in the peripheral world.
-While Razer tries to court K-Pop stans with pink plastic, Logitech is paying people to paint “connections” in San Francisco.
-Meanwhile, Keychron has apparently just discovered the concept of a user manual.
+Logitech is still staging branded art in San Francisco, and Keychron is still running a one-company correspondence school on how its Launcher works.
 Let’s look at the garbage.

 Logitech’s “Visual Anthropreneur”